 Easter gives us the perfect excuse to get little hands covered in chocolate.
 Keeping kids busy in the kitchen has countless benefits — younger kids benefit as it helps create a positive relationship with food while getting them familiar with various forms of stimuli (texture, smell and taste), and older kids hone practical skills such as reading recipes, measuring and counting.
-Besides, now that we are all staying safely indoors for a while, it’s great fun to be cooking up a storm!
+If you haven’t signed your kids up for a whole host of Easter camps and classes yet and are looking for ideas for indoor activities, why not start cooking (or baking) up a storm?!
 Taking inspiration from traditional delicacies, like hot cross buns and Easter eggs, here are some rather egg-ceptional Easter recipes that the kids (and you!) will enjoy making.

 Ingredients (makes 18 cookies)

 ¼ teaspoon ginger, fine

 200 ml butter, softened